 - Policy Enforcement Sometimes the installed software may prevent the computer from becoming idle.
 As noted elsewhere in the documentation there are numerous legitimate reasons for this (such as a Microsoft Office PowerPoint slide show) where this is desirable.
 Unfortunately this can also happen when not intended and can result a significant additional amount of energy waste.
-If this appears to happen the policy enforcement feature may be used to configure an additional time, after the last user input, after which the idle action will be forced. - Scheduled Shutdown/Sleep Alternatively, the scheduled shutdown/sleep policy may be used as a 'catch-all' policy to ensure that systems are put shutdown or configured to use less energy at certain times of the day.
+If this appears to happen the policy enforcement feature may be used to configure an additional time, after the last user input, after which the idle action will be forced.
+Policy enforcement is enabled by default in PowerMAN v5.2 and later. - Scheduled Power Management Alternatively, the scheduled shutdown/sleep/hibernate policy may be used as a 'catch-all' policy to ensure that systems are shutdown or configured to use less energy at certain times of the day.
 This approach can prove very effective where the usage pattern is predictable.